 – Add water and mix it into the soil before adding the seedling.

-The soil will absorb quite a bit of water, and I find it helps the plants acclimate to their new home a little better and that I have less run-off when I water again immediately after planting.
+The soil will absorb quite a bit of water, and it helps the plants acclimate to their new home a little better and have less run-off during future waterings.

-– Find out which plants will do well together and which plants are container hogs.
-(I’m looking at you, mint!)
+– Find out which plants will do well together and which plants are container hogs (like mint).

 It’s kind of fun to plant themed pots.
 For example, if you have a large enough pot, you might plant a cherry tomato with some cilantro and a small chile plant, and some onions around the perimeter (salsa!).
 Or maybe a pot with herbs you might use in French cooking, like rosemary, thyme, sage, and garlic.

-– Don’t be afraid to use cages or stakes for plants that like to climb or vine.
+– Don’t be afraid to use cages or stakes for plants that like to climb or vine — like tomatoes and cucumbers.

 – When planting tomatoes, remove bottom leaves and plant a little deeper to give the roots a good chance to take hold.